Last Update: 01.06.2023

 The Bubble Chart shows the supply situation of the last 12 months for the property market in Prenzlauer Berg.
 The colors indicate the year of construction classes, the size of the bubbles the quantity of offers, the location in the coordinate system the price radius (square meters) and apartment sizes.

-Development of property price segments in Berlin Prenzlauer Berg
+Price segments in Berlin Prenzlauer Berg

 Trend